braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/analytics/location_tracking.md

 ---
 ## Location Tracking

 By default, Braze disables location tracking.
-We enable location tracking after the host application has gained permission from the user if the app has opted in to location tracking.
+We enable location tracking after the host application has opted in to location tracking and gained permission from the user.
 Provided that users have opted into location tracking, Braze will log a single location for each user on session start.

 ### Enabling Automatic Location Tracking
 Starting with Braze iOS SDK `v3.17.0`, location tracking is disabled by default.
 You can enable automatic location tracking using the `Info.plist` file.
 Add the `Appboy` dictionary to your `Info.plist` file.
 Inside the `Appboy` dictionary, add the `EnableAutomaticLocation` boolean subentry and set the value to `YES`.